-If on April 25, 2023 your shares were registered directly in your name with Clearside's transfer agent, American Stock Transfer & Trust Company, LLC ("AST"), then you are a stockholder of record.
+If on April 22, 2024 your shares were registered directly in your name with Clearside's transfer agent, Equiniti Trust Company, LLC (formerly American Stock Transfer & Trust Company, LLC), then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the meeting or vote by proxy.
 Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.